niceBhaalo/NodeJS-Comprehensive-Notes/Module 2 - http Part 1/Lesson 6 - Headers Introduction.md

 When sending or receiving a request, there are two different things called headers and a body.
 When we use GET method on google.com, all the visual things we see are in the body, such as the search bar, the buttons, and the logo.
 But there is also multiple headers with some important information about the request as well about the body.
+Headers are the metadata for the request or response.

 Look at this